mravendi/mravendi.github.io/_posts/tips_lr.md

 ### Monitoring Metrics and Early stopping
 If you are familiar with overfitting, you hate it if not you are going to hear a lot about it.
 Overfitting happens when your models are over-trained and thus cannot generalize beyond the training dataset.
-You can easily see this behaviour if you plot the loss values of training and validation metrics.
-An example is shown in the following figure.
+This is how it looks like if you plot the loss values for the training and validation datasets:

 ![ovefitting](https://github.com/mravendi/mravendi.github.io/blob/master/images/tipstricks/overfitting.png)